 ‘…Without faith, / There’d be no return, no embrace of light, /No knowledge ever of what is real…’

-Divine Comedies is a collection of intense lyrical poems on the themes of Dante’s masterpiece: The Divine Comedy.
-In this collection, James Sale combines the lyricism and spirituality of his collections Inside the Whale and The Lyre Speaks True with the darker narratives of hell and psychological suffering.
+In ‘Not Lost’, James Sale combines the lyricism and spirituality of his collection The Lyre Speaks True with Divine Comedies, following themes from Dante’s masterpiece: The Divine Comedy.
 Meditative, concentrated, and transformative, his poetry engages in a modern way with the ancient concept of life-after-death and explores what this might mean in our increasingly secular world.

 “Killing Pains” by Sue Kerr (video)